 San Diego may just be the perfect city.
 Large, but not overwhelming, San Diego has stunning beaches, gorgeous hills, sea lion colonies, and the best tacos.
 You certainly could spend a week here and find plenty of places to explore and great street tacos to enjoy.
 However, if you’re short on time during a trip to California, like Chris and I were, here is the ultimate one day in San Diego itinerary.

-Chris and I took a quick, 4-day trip out to California and made a stop in San Diego before driving up to Santa Barbara County and the Santa Ynez Valley.
+Chris and I took a quick, 4-day trip out to California and made a stop in San Diego before driving up to Solvang and the Santa Ynez Valley.
 We’re so glad we included this city on our trip, and we’re here to tell you all about the best things to do in San Diego in a day.

 There are SO many things you could do in San Diego.
 I was super overwhelmed trying to figure out what to do with the short time we had while there.
 However, if you want the perfect 1 day San Diego itinerary, this is a safe bet to having a great time!